derpyzza/river/SPEC.md

 // Variables are immutable by default
 // And also private to their scope

-// to declare a mutable variable add the mut keyword before the type name: let mut int x = 0;
+// to declare a mutable variable add the mut keyword before the variable name: let mut x = 0;
 x = 10; // legal

+let mut x, mut y, mut z;

 // you can declare variables without initializing them.
 // However, when declaring a variable, you must provide it's type